tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * Explain to students that now you are going to train the neural network model.

-* Raise your left hand and press the _TRAIN GREEN_ button for few seconds, comment to students that your current image is the input data for the neural network, it's learning that these visual patterns correspond to a cute kitten.
+* Raise your left hand and press the _TRAIN GREEN_ button for few seconds, explain to students that your current image is the input data for the neural network, it's learning that these visual patterns correspond to a cute kitten.

   ![Teachable Machine - Step 3](Images/intro_nns_3.gif)